-The Risk Management Committee of the Company is formed with the view of ensuring the efficient monitoring of the risks inherent in the provision of investment and ancillary services to Clients, as well as the overall risks underlying the operations of the Company.
+The Risk Management Committee of the Company is formed with the view to ensure the efficient monitoring of risks inherent in the provision of the investment and ancillary services to Clients, as well as the overall risks underlying the operations of the Company.
 To this effect, the Company has adopted and maintains an applied risk management framework/policy, which identifies the risks relating to the Company's activities, processes and systems and sets the risk tolerance levels of the Company.

-The Risk Management Committee bears the responsibility to monitor the adequacy and effectiveness of the risk management framework/policy and procedures that are in place, the level of compliance by the Company and its relevant persons with the policies and procedures adopted as well as the adequacy and effectiveness of measures taken to address any deficiencies with respect to those policies and procedures that are in place, including failures by the Company's relevant persons to comply with those policies and procedures.
+The Risk Management Committee bears the responsibility of monitoring the adequacy and effectiveness of the risk management framework/policies and procedures that are in place, the level of compliance by the Company and its relevant persons within the course of the policies and procedures adopted, as well as the adequacy and effectiveness of measures taken to address any deficiencies with respect to those policies and procedures that are in place and including failures by the Company's relevant persons to comply with the established policies and procedures.

-Furthermore, the risk management committee advises the management body on the investment firm's overall current and future risk appetite and strategy and assists the management body in overseeing the implementation of that strategy by senior management.
+Furthermore, the risk committee advises the management body on the investment firm's overall current and future risk appetite and strategy and assists the management body in overseeing the implementation of the strategy by senior management.